Windmill-City/IngameIME_Linux/README.md

 * Can not fetch CandidateList
 * Global::getInputProcessors just return the active inputprocessor
 * Can not fetch the localized name of the inputprocessor
-* Cab not fetch the localized name of the locale
+* Can not fetch the localized name of the locale
 * InputProcessor::setActivated() has no effect
 * No inputprocessor change notify callback nor input modes

 ### XIM (deprecated on XWayland Environment)

 * No Commit notify callback
-* No PreEdit & PreEditRect callback (Only tested on XWayland Environvent)
+* No PreEdit & PreEditRect callback (Such function has implemented, but it takes no effect on XWayland Env)